workplace violence taking place colleagues

 What Is a Hostile Work Environment?

-• Persistent teasing, mocking, or offensive jokes
+• Persistent mocking or offensive jokes.

-• Threats, intimidation, or coercion
+• Threats, coercion, or unwanted physical contact.

-• Retaliation for raising concerns or complaints
+• Retaliation for filing complaints.

 Understanding Your Rights in the Workplace